If you fancy getting active, there are several choices in Llanwrtyd Wells:

 Epynt Motor Club

-Epynt Motor Club Ltd organises two annual events:
+Epynt Motor Club Ltd organises three annual events:

 Club meetings are held at the War Memorial Institute on the last Thursday of every month.
 New members are always welcome!